devken0/SSP_Automation/README.md

 # SSP Automation

-Automated testing scripts for PNBizLoan Self-Service Portal.
+Automated testing scripts using Selenium for Self-Service Portal.

 ## How to run locally:

+- Make sure `git` is installed
 - Clone/download this repository
 - Open the root directory in a terminal
 - Run `./run.sh`